Knight's Cross of the Iron Cross: Recipients

 Analysis of the German Federal Archives revealed evidence for 7,161 officially bestowed recipients.
 The German Federal Archives substantiate 863 awards of the Oak Leaves to the Knight's Cross, along with the 147 Swords and 27 Diamonds awards.
-Author Veit Scherzer concluded that every presentation of the Knight's Cross of the Iron Cross, or one of its higher grades, made until 20 April 1945 is verifiable in the German Federal Archives.
-The first echelon of the Heerespersonalamt Abteilung P 5/Registratur (Army Personnel Office Department P 5/Registry) was relocated from Zossen in Brandenburg to Traunstein in Bavaria on this day and the confusion regarding who can be considered a legitimate Knight's Cross recipient began.
+Author Veit Scherzer concluded that every presentation of the Knight's Cross of the Iron Cross, or one of its higher grades, made until 20 April 1945, is verifiable in the German Federal Archives.
+The first echelon of the Heerespersonalamt Abteilung P 5/Registratur (Army Personnel Office Department P 5/Registry) was relocated from Zossen in Brandenburg to Traunstein in Bavaria on this day, and the confusion regarding who can be considered a legitimate Knight's Cross recipient began.

-Hitler frequently made the presentations of the Oak Leaves and higher grades himself.
+Hitler frequently presented the Oak Leaves and higher grades himself.
 The first presentations in 1940 and 1941 were made in the Reich Chancellery in Berlin or at the Berghof near Berchtesgaden.
 Beginning with Operation Barbarossa, the invasion of the Soviet Union, the presentations were made at the Führer Headquarters "Wolf's Lair" in East Prussia, in the "Werwolf" near Vinnytsia in Ukraine, and at the Berghof.
-After the 20 July plot, the presentations were only made sporadically by Hitler himself.
-The last presentations by Hitler were made early in 1945 in the Führerbunker in Berlin.
-Senior commanders, like the commanders in chief of the Kriegsmarine and the Luftwaffe, and from the autumn of 1944 also by the Reichsführer-SS Heinrich Himmler, made the presentations instead.
+After the 20 July plot, Hitler himself made presentations only sporadically.
+Hitler's last presentations were given early in 1945 in the Führerbunker in Berlin.
+Senior commanders, like the commanders-in-chief of the Kriegsmarine and the Luftwaffe, and, from the autumn of 1944, also the Reichsführer-SS Heinrich Himmler, made the presentations instead.

 Association of Knight's Cross Recipients

 The Association of Knight's Cross Recipients (AKCR) (German language: Ordensgemeinschaft der Ritterkreuzträger des Eisernen Kreuzes e.V.
 (OdR)) is an association of highly decorated soldiers of both world wars.
 The association was founded in 1955 in Cologne by Alfred Keller, Knight of the Order Pour le Mérite and recipient of the Knight's Cross of the Iron Cross.
 Later, the recipients of the Prussian Golden Military Merit Cross, or the Pour le Mérite for enlisted personnel, were included.
-The AKCR lists the awarding of 7318 Knight's Crosses, as well as 882 Oak Leaves, 159 Swords, 27 Diamonds, 1 Golden Oak Leaves and 1 Grand Cross of the Iron Cross for all ranks in the three branches of the Wehrmacht and the Waffen-SS.
-However, 200 of the OdR-listed cases are lacking an official proof of award.
+The AKCR lists the awarding of 7318 Knight's Crosses, as well as 882 Oak Leaves, 159 Swords, 27 Diamonds, 1 Golden Oak Leaves, and 1 Grand Cross of the Iron Cross for all ranks in the three branches of the Wehrmacht and the Waffen-SS.
+However, 200 of the OdR-listed cases lack official proof of award.

 In 1999, German SPD Minister of Defence Rudolf Scharping banned any contacts between the Bundeswehr and the association, stating that it and many of its members shared neo-Nazi and revanchist ideas which were not in conformity with the German constitution and Germany's postwar policies.